 In Jane Bustin’s London studio, exquisite ceramics, and delicate gauzes insinuate themselves into her sensitive work palette, meshing with elements more easily identifiable as “painting”.
 The ceramics forcefully resist the current fashion for extravagant and wilfully obtuse decoration, preferring instead to speak to the understatement of Japanese Sengoku period pottery.
 This is reinforced by Bustin’s choices of delicate materials, their tender symbolic implications and a ceremonial approach to assembling.

 And whilst Bustin’s work fundamentally behaves as painting, this integration of objects, many with an implied domesticity, not only alter their relationship to the wall but they allow for this deeper range of association and allegory with their careful blend of familiarity and ambiguity.

 Small paintings on wood and canvas nestle alongside panels stretched with a variety of sheer materials.
-These translucent panels are inly obliged to carry fragile stains and traces of pigment therefore revealing much of the architecture of the support…the skeleton beneath the skin.
+These translucent panels are only obliged to carry fragile stains and traces of pigment therefore revealing much of the architecture of the support…the skeleton beneath the skin.
 I thought fleetingly of Robert Irwin’s installations where columns of coloured light are seen through large translucent skins.
-But there is nothing systemic in Bustin’s approach whatsoever and the formalism that underpins his larger sequences of rooms is entirely absent in Bustin’s intimate and very felt works.
+But there is nothing systemic in Bustin’s approach whatsoever, and the formalism that underpins Irwin’s larger sequences of rooms is entirely absent in Bustin’s intimate and very felt works.